Midwife in the Tire Swing

-“I didn’t tell you the first time.
+“I didn’t tell you.
 You read my name tag.
 I was busy going for a hit on a vein.
 Amberson Nichols, call me Andy.
 You?”

 “Lucy.
 Lucy Hobart—short for Lucian, Andy.”

 “Nice meeting you, Lucy.
 If you see me again it will mean something went wrong and we had to revive you to save your life.
 Hardly ever happens.”
 Andy inserted a syringe into the IV port and smiled.
 “Dream time.
-Have a good trip; go someplace nice.
+Have a nice vacation; go someplace tropical.
 You’re ninety-two—you’ve earned it.”

 Lucy felt his feet warm, then numb.
 His eyes became thick and opaque, like the windshield of the old Chevy 6 in the fog, where Cat and he had exultant sex as the gods looked on.
 This was joy.
 The periphery of his being misted with a rush of fluid euphoria.
 “If I see God, I’ll put in a word for you.”

 “Moonstruck?
 They cut that scene from the DVD release.
 You can see it on the tapes.
 My wife told me this.
 My wife watches a lot of television.”

 “Nighty-night, Lucy.”
 Andy’s voice came from a roseate dawn far through the billows of gathering rapture at a far off horizon.